Integer Programming for Generalized Causal Bootstrap Designs

-Finally, we compare our method to three baselines.
+\paragraph{Baselines} Finally, we compare our method to three baselines.
 Difference-in-means (and its doubly-robust variant) admits conservative, analytical bounds for its sampling variance under both complete randomization and matched-pairs; see Appendix~\ref{sec:cons-var-bounds}.
 We form symmetric, Neyman-style confidence intervals based on these bounds.
 We next consider the standard sampling bootstrap, which samples with replacement $N$ units $1,000$ times, and reports the empirical confidence intervals as quantiles of the resulting estimator distribution.
 We also compare to the causal bootstrap method suggested by~\cite{aronow2014sharp, Imbens2021-ep}, which resamples from the isotone copula.
 This method is only theoretically justified in the complete randomization setting for the difference-in-means estimator.
 All reported confidence intervals have $95\%$ nominal coverage.
-We also report the ``true confidence intervals'' as defined by the $2.5\%$ and $97.5\%$ quantiles of the distribution of the estimate when resampling the assignment according to each design $500$ times.

-Select results are summarized in Tables~\ref{tab:aa}--\ref{tab:ab}.
+We also report the ``true confidence intervals'' as defined by the $2.5\%$ and $97.5\%$ quantiles of the distribution of the estimate when resampling the assignment according to each design $500$ times. \paragraph{Analysis} Select results are summarized in Tables~\ref{tab:aa}--\ref{tab:ab}.
 A more complete set of results can be found in Appendix~\ref{sec:complete-simulation-results}, including implementation details and a reference to the open-source solver.
 For any experiment with complete randomization, our optimal causal bootstrap mechanism and the isotone copula bootstrap yield the same results down to each simulation as expected: our optimal causal bootstrap recovers the well-known variance-maximizing joint distribution exactly.
 Across all three inference methods and for the ground truth confidence intervals (CIs), the CIs are greatly reduced by incorporating pre-period information.
 These CIs are further reduced by the matched-pairs design, with more discussion in Appendix~\ref{sec:complete-simulation-results}